-The Student Community Service Initiative offers NECA Student Chapters learning experiences in developing communities in the United States and abroad.
+The Student Passport Initiative offers NECA Student Chapters learning experiences in developing communities in the United States and abroad.

 How it Works

 The NECA Student Chapter Teams selected by the ELECTRI Council will work to meet a critical need for new or upgraded electrical service in an underprivileged domestic or international location of the Student Chapter’s choice.

 ELECTRI International will select one domestic Student Community Service Initiative project each year and provide an award up to $10,000.
 ELECTRI will also select one international project each year and will provide an award up to $20,000.